TratonGossink/MyMass_iOS/README.md

 ## User Installation:

 ### Download Zip File Method:
   Download zip file and extract files by double clicking in finder or right clicking and selecting extract.
-In XCode, go to open file and find the location of the downloaded project folder and select the .xcodeproj file.
+In Xcode, go to open file and find the location of the downloaded project folder and select the .xcodeproj file.

 ### Clone Project Method:
   Select the green button labeled <> Code on this page, then copy the url.
-Once URL is copied, in XCode, go to source control and select clone.
+Once URL is copied, in Xcode, go to source control and select clone.
 Paste the copied URL in the search bar and select clone.